MPGC/From_UXDesign_To_Website/README.md

-# GoCo: Responsive Careers Page Landing Page
+# Responsive Careers Page Landing Page
-A technical test for a frontend developer role.
+From UX prototype to a real website.
+I used my HTML/CSS and JavaScript skills for this task.

 ## Getting Started 🚀
 Please you can have a look just here: https://mpgc.github.io/From_UXDesign_To_Website/